 If you’re looking for a post that’s about losing weight, this is not for you.

-This post is for you if you want to know what foods to eat and which will leave you feeling energized, fresh-faced, and healthier.
+This post is for you if you want to know how to eat right and which foods will leave you feeling energized, fresh-faced, and healthier.

 Here’s why I can guarantee the foods below will help energize you, lift your spirits, and help you get healthier.

 Four years ago, I weighed 197 pounds.
-Now, I weigh 148 pounds… that’s almost 50 pounds lost and since then, I’ve manage to maintain that weight off.
+Now, I weigh 148 pounds… that’s almost 50 pounds lost and since then, I’ve managed to maintain that weight off.